 DigitalOcean has happily shared that over 150,000 businesses currently use their platform.
-Some of their most notable customers include popular helper-hiring app TaskRabbit and web-based Git repository manager Git Lab.
+Some of their most notable customers include the popular helper-hiring app TaskRabbit and the web-based Git repository manager Git Lab.

-DigitalOcean are plentiful.
+DigitalOcean is plentiful.
 Many of them are positive, some are not.

 One thing is for certain – an overwhelming majority of verified industry experts recommend DigitalOcean.

 When you consider that DigitalOcean is set up for highly self-sufficient users, it stands to reason that those unfamiliar with the process of establishing and maintaining a web server will have difficulty.

 And when they encounter problems, they will undoubtedly seek out customer support.
 When they find that support to be different than what they expect, they become frustrated and cry out, “this company is terrible!”

 This theory is validated by the fact that while most industry experts give the service a review in excess of 8 or 9 stars overall, while most of the negative user reviews cite either customer service or a random issue unrelated to anything under the direct control of DigitalOcean itself.

 With these important facts in mind, let’s look at some DigitalOcean reviews.